 I picture saying to two therapists I know: “My clients, for the most part, get better.
 Yours (pointing a professorial finger at one) get listened to, and yours (sliding the finger over to the other) get cheered up.”
 One of these therapists is elderly, and sees many older-middle-aged women who have a sunken Titanic-load of physical and emotional disorders, histories, crises past and present, hysteric process.
 These victims are a hallucinatory purple, oozing red.
 They return to therapy week after week, sometimes month after month, ooze and talk and get listened to.
 How do I know they don’t get better in any significant way?
 If the therapist had proceeded to work into any of these wounds, the clients would have left much earlier – improved or escaped.
 Deep trauma work?
 Confronting the family toxicity?
 They’d probably scram.
 Teach, or even mention psychosomatic pain and disorder?* Scram like lightning.
-The younger, ebullient counselor whose laughter could be heard through the wall much of the time, did have a certain practical program in her tool belt: She presented clients with the goal of six sessions to “work through” the presenting issues.
-Cheering up, by New Age or Cognitive therapies, the client can work only if two factors are in place: The client has to be mesmerized or distracted by feel-good fluffery; and the therapist has to actually believe this is what therapy is about.
+The younger, bushy-tailed counselor whose laughter could be heard through the wall much of the time, did have a certain practical program in her tool belt: She presented clients with the goal of six sessions to “work through” the presenting issues.
+Cheering up the client, by New Age or Cognitive therapies, can work only if two factors are in place: The client has to be mesmerized or distracted by feel-good fluffery; and the therapist has to actually believe this is what therapy is about.
 There is then peace and self-satisfaction.
 The same is true of the listener: She must believe that this is the height of what we do.** Ignorance is both bliss and success.

 And yet . . .